Uniformly rigid models for rigid actions: Proof of Theorem

 Now fix a large number $s_{n+1}>L_n+n$, and construct the word $\w_{n}$ as follows: For each pair $(j_1,j_2)\in \{1,\ldots,\eta_n\}^2$, make sure that words $B_{j_1}$ and $B_{j_2}$ appear in $\w_{n}$, and the distance from the word $B_{j_1}$ to the word $B_{j_2}$ is $s_{n+1}$.

 Let $\mathfrak{t}$ be the tower in the step $n+1$ in the previous section.
-Refine $\mathfrak{t}$ according to $\a_n$, and let $\mathfrak{c}_{n+1}$ be any one column of the resulting tower.
+Refine $\mathfrak{t}$ according to $\a_n$, and choose one column $\mathfrak{c}_{n+1}$ of the resulting tower.
 Let the base of $\mathfrak{c}_{n+1}$ be $C_{n+1}$.
 Let $e_{n+1}=\mu(C_{n+1})$.
 Now we do the following adjustment for the column $\mathfrak{c}_{n+1}$.
-Copy the name $\w_n$ on some place of the bottom of the column $\mathfrak{c}_{n+1}$.
-Then make the adjustment as in the previous section and make sure everything in previous section remain the same.
-This can be done by considering towers of level $n+1$ such that the bottom is large enough with respect to the length of $\w_n$.
-Then we put $\w_n$ it in a position such that one can perform long enough transition to the first levels and to the first principal subcolumn.
+Copy the name $\w_n$ on some place close to the bottom of the column $\mathfrak{c}_{n+1}$, for instance we can copy $\w_n$ in the bottom of the second principal subcolumn.
+We consider towers of level $n+1$ such that the bottom is large enough with respect to the length of $\w_n$ so we can apply the steps I, II and III described in the previous section.
 This process keeps the good properties related to the uniform rigidity.